Discover California’s Purple Flower Tree: Types and Care Tips

 While less cold-hardy than jacarandas, colorado privet trees thrive in zones 8–10 with beautiful purple-tinged spring foliage.

+For similar floral displays but a sturdier constitution in colder coastal or high-elevation zones, consider planting crape myrtles instead.
 Their ornamental bark also provides texture in other seasons.
 Another suitable low-water landscape alternative offering late summer blooms is the native redbud tree.

 Frequently Asked Questions